 “Data Controller” means the party that determines the purposes or means of the processing of any Personal Data, which are DecisionWise’s clients.

-“Data Processor” means the party that processes the Personal Data on behalf of the Data Controller.
+“Data Processor” means the party that processes the Personal Data on behalf of the Data Controller, which is DecisionWise.

-The following sections cover the specifics of each of the four groups from which data is collected: Users, Respondents, and Visitors.
+The following sections cover the specifics of each of the three groups from which data is collected: Platform Users, Respondents, and Visitors.

 2.2 Visitors (Those that Use our Public Websites)

 By visiting our public websites, you consent to the collection and use of your Personal Data as described herein.
 If you do not agree with the terms set out herein, please do not visit our public websites.
-If required by applicable law, we will seek your explicit consent to process Personal Data collected on this website or volunteered by you.
-Kindly note that any consent will be entirely voluntary.
-However, if you do not grant the requested consent to the processing of your Personal Data, the use of our public websites may not be possible.
+If required by applicable law, we will seek your explicit consent to process Personal Data collected on this website or Personal Data that is volunteered by you.
+Please note that any consent will be entirely voluntary.
+However, if you do not grant consent to the processing of your Personal Data, the use of our public websites may not be possible.